0xZF/connectedcars/cellularConnection/README.md

 not sure if the hat is the right one have to check bandwave with sim card because I have the north american variant NA = SIM7600A
 OCE = SIM7600SA

+need to include in bash script to enable serial config through terminal

+deadhat sparkfun is relly finicky with power supply, if it does not get proper voltage it does not work.
+I can connect it and get it up and running but it only displays zeros.
+Ill try get better connection outside the apartmnet or something?